phusion/passenger_rpm_automation/README.md

  * The last argument is the task to run.
 The `publish:all` publishes all packages inside the build script output directory.

 ## Maintenance

+### Updating build and/or testboxes

+If you change the buildbox or testbox, you should create a new version:

+1. Update the relevant part(s) in `internal/lib/docker_image_info.sh`.
+2. Run `./internal/scripts/regen_distro_info_script.sh`.

 ### Adding support for a new distribution